COVID-19 UPDATE: EFFECTIVE December 7, 2020

-Guests will be asked to maintain social distancing from the family when offering their condolences.
+Guests are to maintain social distancing from the family when offering their condolences.

 All rules for the funeral service also apply to the visitations.

 Consequently, funeral homes should keep visitations limited to the smallest gathering of family members possible.

 Delancey-Murphy Funeral Home

 When planning a service, you have many options available to you and we will do all that we can to provide a beautiful and respectful ceremony.
 No matter your choice, we can offer you a space to join with family and friends in grief, comfort and love.
 And above all, we will do our utmost to honor your loved one.
 We will be happy to go over all your options and answer any questions that you may have.